Code-Chops/ImplementationDiscovery/README.md

 > The [Geometry library](https://github.com/Code-Chops/Geometry/) makes use of this library to collect every `StrictDirection` implementation under one enum.

-> The [Blame game engine library](https://github.com/Code-Chops/Blame/) makes use of this library to discover implemented GameObjects.
+> The [Blame game engine library](https://github.com/Code-Chops/Blame/) makes use of this library to discover implemented GameObjects (not released yet).

 # Concepts